Why your sunscreen might not be protecting you

 SPF Percentage of UVB blocked Recommendations

-50+ More than 98% Children, sensitive skin, areas with strong sunlight
+50+ More than 98% Children, sensitive skin, high sun exposure areas

-Please note: SPF does not correspond to a duration of protection.
-You must reapply the cream every 2 hours, after swimming or if you sweat.
-The "UVA surrounded by a circle" indication guarantees sufficient protection against UVA rays (at least 1/3 of the SPF).
+To remember: SPF does not correspond to a duration of protection.
+Sunscreen must be reapplied every 2 hours, after swimming or if sweating.
+The mention "UVA surrounded by a circle" guarantees sufficient protection against UVA (at least 1/3 of the SPF).

 2. How do sunscreens work?